gjpc/CombatAnalysis/README.md

 All coders, LUA enthusists and LoTRO Peeps are encouraged to fork this repository and particiapte!

+Update 4.8.8 Correct percent buf calculations add brawler class & some brawler buffs

+Update 4.8.7 Adra's complete french translation update, Merci Adra

+Update 4.8.6 Simple; update the french chat to kin command

 Update 4.8.5 (28 Sep 2020)
 argonui Add ability for Benefits to be sent to BuffBars & added internal enhancements Thanks!

-Thanks!

-Update 4.8.7 Adra's complete french translation update, Merci Adra

-Update 4.8.6 Simple; update the french chat to kin command

 Update 4.8.4 (7 Aug 2020)
 Revert to the 4.8.0 French language module